status-im/nimbus-eth2/docs/the_style_book/src/04_errors.md

 ### Cons

-* Requires alterantive way of transporting error information out of callback which may cause other issues - `Result` return value or closure.
+* Requires alternative way of transporting error information out of callback which may cause other issues - `Result` return value or closure.